samsquire/ideas3/README.md

 # 27. Has-a queries

-Define what should be on a web page by making various 'has a' declarations which specify what should be rendered on the page.
+Define what should be on a web page by making various 'has a' declarations which specify what components should be rendered on the page.
 Let additive guis handle the layout.

 ```
-contactsPage hasA contactForm
+contactsPage hasA contactUsForm
+contactUsForm hasA field:email
+contactUsForm hasA textarea:body
 ```

 Components have data dependencies which get automatically ran to populate data for them.

+#

 # For loops flow control